A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Method

 Such a multi-faceted representation enables the MAB agent to distinguish between scenarios favoring aggressive versus conservative generalization.
-The level-related information can inform the agent of a rough progress of proving, and frame saturation indicates whether the current frame is overloaded by clauses, in which case the frame will be difficult to accept strong clauses.
-A long proof obligation queue or a rapid increase in its length may indicate a backlog of unresolved proof obligations.
-In such cases, adopting a more aggressive generalization strategy can help reduce the generation of new CTIs and CTGs.
+The level-related information can inform the agent about the rough progress of the proof, while frame saturation indicates whether there are too many clauses in the current frame, which may slow down the blocking and generalization procedures.
+A long proof obligation queue or a rapid increase in its length may suggest adopting a more aggressive generalization strategy, which can help reduce the generation of new CTIs and CTGs.
 A higher saturation level means that the frame is highly restricted, possibly requiring the agent to pick up a strategy with less effort to prevent computational effort.
 It should be noted that, to better fuse the IC3 context information into the MAB agent, we perform normalization before loading the components into the context vector, and a bias term $b$ for flexibility is attached at the end.

 \textbf{Strategic Arm Configuration.} Our framework employs a spectrum of generalization strategies that differ in the aggressiveness of searching for clauses, including \textbf{Basic}, \textbf{Conservative}, \textbf{Balanced}, and \textbf{Aggressive}.
 These strategies are built upon the CtgDown generalization approach~\cite{CTG}.
 Each strategy controls the intensity of the generalization process through different configurations of CTG attempt counts, recursion depths, and literal-dropping constraints.